pingcap/docs-tidb-operator/en/access-dashboard.md

     kubectl port-forward svc/basic-discovery -n ${namespace} 10262:10262
     ```

     By default, `port-forward` binds to the IP address 127.0.0.1.
-If you need to use another IP address to access the machine running the `port-forward` command, you can add the `-address` option and specify the IP address to be bound.
+If you need to use another IP address to access the machine running the `port-forward` command, you can add the `--address` option and specify the IP address to be bound.

 3. Visit <http://localhost:10262/dashboard> in your browser to access TiDB Dashboard.